Everything Kartoffelsalat: From Regional Kinks To How To Enjoy It At Home

 These modern twists don’t replace the time-honored recipes; rather, they exist alongside them, offering refreshing choices.

 Learn more about German food with our guide to Käsespätzle (like German macaroni cheese) here and Apfelstrudel (apple strudel) here.
+Want more delicious potato dishes?
+Find our guide to the top 10 German potato dishes here.
 Find all our guides to German food here.

 Elsa Meyer